nasa/cFS/SECURITY.md

 ## Reporting a Vulnerability

+### Security Vulnerabilities

+**For security-related vulnerabilities, please report them through NASA's official Vulnerability Disclosure Program (VDP):**

+Submit your report via the Bugcrowd portal: https://bugcrowd.com/engagements/nasa-vdp

+The VDP is the preferred channel for all security vulnerability disclosures.
+This ensures your report is handled appropriately by NASA's security team.

+**When reporting a security vulnerability, please include:**

+- **Full steps to reproduce the vulnerability** in the complete cFS bundle environment
+- The specific cFS version or commit hash you tested against
+- Any configuration files or modifications made to the default setup
+- Expected vs. actual behavior
+- Potential security impact

+**Important:** Vulnerabilities must be reproducible in the **complete cFS bundle** as it is intended to be deployed.
+Reports based on individual applications tested in isolation with custom harnesses or modified environments that do not reflect actual cFS bundle behavior may not be accepted.
+The cFS applications are designed to work together as an integrated system, and testing must reflect this architecture.

+### General Bugs and Issues

-For general cFS vulnerabilities, please [open a cFS framework issue](https://github.com/nasa/cfs/issues/new/choose).
+For non-security bugs and general issues, please [open a cFS framework issue](https://github.com/nasa/cfs/issues/new/choose).
 Please use the "Bug Report" template and provide as much information as possible.
 Apply appropriate labels for each report.

-For security related vulnerabilities, follow the general cFS vulnerabilities instructions and tag the issue with the "security" label.

-## Security Reports

-To submit sensitive security reports or findings, [contact the cFS Product Team](README.md#contact-the-cfs-product-team).

 ## Testing